Directly Observing the Galaxies Likely Responsible for Reionization: The Luminosity Function

 We use the magnitudes, sizes and shapes selected above to generate a $101\times 101$ pixel postage stamp image of each source with {\sc galfit}.
 We assign positions to the fake sources uniformly in the image plane, and then trace this position back to the source plane using the lens model.
 This method ensures complete coverage of the image plane, whereas uniformly sampling the source plane causes the more magnified regions to be undersampled.
 The fake galaxy images are each added to a blank image of the source plane of the field at the appropriate positions, and then lensed back to the image plane using {\sc lenstool} \citep{1993PhDT.......189K,2007NJPh....9..447J,2009MNRAS.395.1319J} with the latest lens models \citep{2015MNRAS.452.1437J,2015MNRAS.446.4132J}.
-This enables us to account for the lensing shear in our recovery fractions.
+This enables us to account for some lensing shear in our recovery fractions.
+Due to the computational time required for these simulations, we are limited to using a single lens model.
+Since the completeness is calculated in the image plane the only uncertainty this introduces is in the difference between lensing shears in different models.
+This is not expected to be a dominant effect, but is a limitation of these time-intensive simulations.
 Once the galaxies have been lensed, we convolve the image with the $H_{160}$-band PSF and use {\sc SExtractor} to recover them and measure the image-plane half-light radii and magnitudes.
 These, together with all of the input parameters above and the positions in the image and source planes, are saved into an input array.
 We then add the images consisting of fake, lensed galaxies to the real images in each filter.
 We then carry out the wavelet decomposition procedure described in Section \ref{sec:wv}, construct the full range of 22 detection images listed in Section \ref{sec:catalog} and construct new catalogs using the same method employed for the real data.
 From these catalogs, we match to the input fake source catalog using a 0.2'' matching radius.
 We then measure the photometric redshifts of these recovered sources using {\sc EAZY} in the same manner employed for the real catalog, and apply the same cuts as described in Section \ref{sec:photoz} to determine which galaxies we would have selected in our high-redshift sample.

 We repeat the above process 2,000 times, resulting in 500,000 fake galaxies in each cluster.
 This number is required because the completeness is highly position-dependent in strong lensing fields.
 We then collate the results and calculate the recovery fraction as a function of position and observed magnitude.